joaocarvalhoopen/How_to_learn_Mathematics_from_ground_up/README.md

-# How to learn Mathematics from ground up
+# How to learn Mathematics from the ground up
 A guide to the intrepid adventurer

 ## Description

 Imagine the following scenario, you are a middle age engineer that studied applied mathematics in the context of a certain field of engineering and would like to remember everything again, or better to learn everything again from the ground up!
-With your knowledge of having done the path once, and experience to know what is a good book, what would be best path to revisit everything again, or to structure the best a path to a friends children or a family member life journey?
+With your knowledge of having done the path once, and experience to know what is a good book, what would be the best path to revisit everything again, or to structure the best a path to a friends children or a family member life journey?
 This will be a journey from the most basics mathematics, all the way to pure mathematics, a real adventure along 40 books :-D <br>

 ## First years in math